CentralValleyModeling/wrims-engine/CONTRIBUTING.md

 #### Start of work:
 - A pull request should be created as soon as possible within reason to allow others to understand, review, and collaborate on the change.
-    - Pull request should include the Jira ticket numbers (note that multiple tickets can be referenced).
+    - Pull request should include the GitHub issue numbers (note that multiple tickets can be referenced).
     - The pull request name should summarize the work being done similar to the branch name.
  -  A pull request should be small, concise, easier to review, and understand.
  -  Multiple pull requests can be made from a given branch to meet the above statement.

 #### During work:
 - The developer will push small commits during the development.
-- Commits should be squashed and rebased as necessary for clearer commit history.
-This should occur while work is progressing and not just once at the end.
+- **Commits should be squashed and rebased as necessary for clearer commit history.
+This should occur while work is progressing and not just once at the end.**

 #### End of Work:
 - Before a pull request is merged, changes should be tested by the developer thorugh both automated and manual exercise of the changed code.